Providing an evidence base for trial conduct best practice

 Sharing data from clinical trials

-Transparent and FAIR sharing of clinical trial data for further research is important and the strengths and challenges are increasingly recognised.
-We have been involved in setting standards and are now developing a new approach to requests to the MRC CTU at UCL.
+We have worked on setting standards and are now developing a new approach to data-sharing requests to the MRC CTU at UCL.